thingworx-field-work/SparkplugB-Edge-SDK/README.md

 ![sparkplugb edge agent architecture](https://github.com/user-attachments/assets/985ed102-f542-498c-8f84-f058f4a86d17)

 # Installation
-Download the files [SparkplugBEdgeAgent.jar](SparkplugBEdgeAgent.jar) and [SparkplugBEdge.json](SparkplugBEdge.json).
+Download the files [SparkplugBEdgeAgent.jar](SparkplugBEdgeAgent.jar) and [SparkplugBEdge.json](SparkplugBEdge.json) to the same directory.
 The JAR file is the edge SDK component itself, the JSON file configures the edge component to integrate to the UNS and ThingWorx.

 # Configuration
 The edge component is configured by editing the [SparkplugBEdge.json](SparkplugBEdge.json) file downloaded.
 This has several sections: